Security best practices

 Use single sign-on (SSO) with two-factor authentication.

-If you are not using SSO, set a strict password policy for your Skytap Cloud account.
+If you are not using SSO, set a strict password policy for your Skytap account.

 Using the settings described at Managing passwords and password policies, apply the most restrictive password policy for your users:

-- Require a minimum password length of 10 characters.
+- Require a minimum password length of 10 characters (default is 8 characters).

 - Set a low number of maximum invalid login attempts and a long lockout effective period; this will help protect your account against brute force login attempts.

-- Set a short session expiration time so that your users do not stay logged in during periods of inactivity.
+- Set a short session expiration time so that your users do not stay logged in during periods of inactivity (default is 15 minutes).

 Use IP-based access controls.